teawithfruit/nodejs-project-skeleton/README.md

 npm install -g nodemon bower gulp

 ```
-If it's done, you only have to run the following two steps, to get your skeleton running.
+If it's done, you only have to run the following three steps, to get your skeleton running.

 ```
 npm install